Wikipedia annotation Edit Wikipedia article

 If you are interested in contributing to a wide range of articles relating to RNA, see the Wikiproject RNA page.

-The secondary structure of group II introns is characterized by six typical stem-loop structures, also called domains I to VI or D1 to D6.
+The secondary structure of group II introns is characterized by six typical stem-loop structures, also called domains I to VI or DI to DVI.
 The domains radiate from a central core that brings the 5' and 3' splice junctions into close proximity.
 The proximal helix structures of the six domains are connected by a few nucleotides in the central region (linker or joiner sequences).
-Due to its enormous size, the domain 1 was divided further into subdomains a, b, c, and d.
-Sequence differences of group II introns that led to a further division into subgroups IIA and IIB were identified.
+Due to its enormous size, the domain I was divided further into subdomains a, b, c, and d.
+Sequence differences of group II introns that led to a further division into subgroups IIA, IIB and IIC were identified, along with varying distance of the bulged adenosine in domain VI (the prospective branch point forming the lariat) from the 3' splice site, and the inclusion or omission of structural elements such as a coordination loop in domain I, which is present in IIB and IIC introns but not IIA.
 Group II introns also form very complicated RNA Tertiary Structure.

 - Seetharaman, M; Eldho, NV; Padgett, RA; Dayie, KT (Feb 2006).
 "Structure of a self-splicing group II intron catalytic effector domain 5: parallels with spliceosomal U6 RNA".
 RNA.
 12 (2): 235–47. doi:10.1261/rna.2237806.
 PMC .
 PMID 16428604.